adobeemeapartners/masters-at-warsaw2024/README.md

 Challenge:

 * Luma aims to implement experimentation, personalization, feature-flagging in their mobile apps.
-They want to use a consistent user interface for both web and mobile, seamlessly integrated with Adobe Analytics for measurement and analysis.
+They want to use a consistent user interface for both web and mobile, seamlessly integrated with Adobe Experience Platform for measurement and analysis.
 * Ensuring an outstanding Customer Experience is paramount to Luma's e-commerce business.
 Personalization plays a crucial role in improving essential performance metrics during the checkout process, including conversion rates, average order value, cross/up sell, and more.